AmiQuitO/Simple-website-kit/README.md

-# Simple-website-kit Autor: Konrad Hoffmann Silva aka AmiQuitO
+# Simple-website-kit
-The basic things you need in your website! :D
+The basic things you need on your website! :D
+Autor: Konrad Hoffmann Silva aka AmiQuitO